brab0/doggo-scraping/README.md

 	doggo.wakeUp('http://editoraunicamp.com.br/', doggoAtHome => {

+		// we're gonna keep categories to show at the end

 		let categories = [];

 		/* Ok, as we also set it to go to a valid url at wakeUp(),